avnimarwah9/edtech-excel-kpi-analysis/README.md

 This is a **learning/practice project**.
 The dataset is synthetically generated to reflect realistic patterns in the Indian EdTech market (pricing in INR, GST slabs, city-tier distribution, course categories, completion and refund rates).
 It is not sourced from Kaggle or any external dataset provider.

-I built and worked through this project to practice formula-based analysis end-to-end — from raw, messy data to a clean KPI dashboard, and to understand exactly how each formula works so I can apply the same logic to real datasets.
+I built and worked through this project to practice formula-based analysis end-to-end, from raw, messy data to a clean KPI dashboard, and to understand exactly how each formula works so I can apply the same logic to real datasets.

 ## What’s in the workbook